 The early New Testament church was eager to aid those less fortunate.
 The apostle Paul was not only encouraged to remember the poor (Galatians 2:10) he also encouraged others to do so as well: "Therefore, as we have opportunity, let us do good to all, especially to those who are of the household of faith."
 (Galatians 6:10).
-The apostle James not only states it is our duty to help those in poverty, he also warns that offering them useless platitudes is not enough!
+The apostle James not only states it is our duty to help those in poverty, he also warns that offering them useless platitudes is not enough (James 2:15 - 16)!

-The Bible offers principles and examples concerning how the poor and impoverished are to treated.
-For example, although God does not show partiality because someone is needy (Exodus 23:3, 30:15, Leviticus 19:15, Deuteronomy 10:17, Ephesians 6:9), He is very concerned for their rights.
-He does not want anyone, especially people in high-ranking positions of leadership, to oppress, take advantage of, plunder, crush, or deprive the needy of justice, as many have done (Isaiah 3:14 - 15, 10:2, Jeremiah 5:28, Ezekiel 22:29, Amos 4:1, 5:11-12, Zechariah 7:10).
-In fact, God considers even mocking the less fortunate (even in our hearts) as mocking HIM: "He who mocks the poor reproaches his Maker."
-(Proverbs 17:5).
+Scripture offers us principles regarding treatment of the poor.
+For example, although God does not show partiality because someone is needy (Exodus 23:3, 30:15, Ephesians 6:9), He is very concerned for their rights.
+He does not want anyone, especially people in high-ranking positions of leadership, to oppress or otherwise take advantage of the needy as many have done (Isaiah 3:14 - 15, Jeremiah 5:28, Ezekiel 22:29, Zechariah 7:10).
+In fact, God considers even mocking the less fortunate as mocking HIM when he states, "He who mocks the poor reproaches his Maker" (Proverbs 17:5).

 In the Old Testament, God commanded the children of Israel to not harvest the corners of their fields so that the poor, fatherless, widows, and strangers (travelers) could go in and gather (glean) food for themselves.
 This was one of the ways God was teaching the Israelites the importance of helping those in need and opening their hearts to the plight of those in want (see Leviticus 19:9-10, Deuteronomy 24:19-22).

 Clearly, according to the Bible, when we help those who are poor we should not do so grudgingly.
 We should also not do so because we think we have to in order to please God.
-We should offer our aid with a willing, generous heart (2Corinthians 9:7, see also Deuteronomy 15:7 - 8).
+We should offer our aid with a willing, generous heart (2Corinthians 9:7).